Berliner Gramophone Company of Canada

 The Belleville Weavers Guild was established in February 1956 by Hazel Hayes, Ida Godden, Florence Ayling, Helen Sulman, Lil Watson, Lily Moult, and Janet Gilroy.
 Its aim was to "further interest in weaving by sharing ideas and information and by planned programs.”
 The organization's interests were expanded to include spinning, felting, dyeing and basketry and the word Spinners was added to the name in 1982.
 By 2002 the Guild's membership had grown to 80 members.

-Belleville Utilities Commission
+Belleville Transit Commission

 The first public transit appeared on May 23, 1876 with 16 horses and drivers operating from 6:00am to 10:00pm.